hosseynzaare/hosseynzaare/README.md

 - 👋 Hi, I’m @hosseynzaare
+- student of Sharif University of Technology
-- 👀 I’m interested in collaborating with others in python projects
+- I’m interested in collaborating with others in python projects
-- 🌱 I’m currently learning python
+- I’m currently learning python

 <!---
 hosseynzaare/hosseynzaare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.